gabryellr/feign-client-save-requests/README.md

 ## Project Overview

-Configuration when the body received from all Feign requests need be saved
+Configuration when the body received from all Feign requests needs to be saved

 ## Technologies